mattermost/docs/source/process/bug-fix-release.md

     - Work with a developer to submit GitLab MR [following this process](https://docs.mattermost.com/process/gitlab-process.html#merge-requests) and [test the upgrade](https://docs.google.com/document/d/1mbeu2XXwCpbz3qz7y_6yDIYBToyY2nW0NFZq9Gdei1E/edit#heading=h.ncq9ltn04isg) once the GitLab MR is merged and included in their RC.
     - Close GitHub meta ticket for the release
     - Add the download links and SHA-256 hash [upgrade guide](http://docs.mattermost.com/administration/upgrade.html#version-archive)
-    - Merge changelog PR after review is complete
+    - Merge Changelog PR after review is complete
       - If there is a security fix, confirm the Changelog recommends upgrade, with a note mentioning the security level and thanking the security researcher (security process doc for example)
     - Update the [Mattermost server download page](https://www.mattermost.org/download/) with the links to the EE and TE bits
       - Test the download links before and after updating the page